yithemes/yith-proteo/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.8.0 - December 21 2021 =
+New: support to Elementor PRO custom header and footer templates
+New: move sub-menu to the left when there is not enough space on the right
+New: support to the new booking form gutenberg block
+New: empty cart button in cart page
+New: header template structure splitted into template-parts
+Tweak: navigation.js optimization.
+Merge pull request #33 from Mte90
+Tweak: improve default block editor buttons style
+Tweak: optimize header template files structure
+Tweak: improve mobile navigation dropdown opening/closing behaviour
+Tweak: improve localization of read_more link.
+Github issue #28
+Tweak: improved support to YITH Ajax Product filter
+Tweak: improved add_theme_support declaration to avoid warnings in theme_check
+Fix: my-account page titles missing filters
+Fix: css select2 dropdown position
+Fix: updated coupon field style in cart page
+Update: language files

 = 1.7.1 - November 09 2021 =
 New: support to plugin "Grid/List View for WooCommerce"